What to expect from a rheology measurement service laboratory?

 We never look for rheological measurement without an underlying concrete problem.

-From our experience, the surest way to determine the most appropriate measurement approaches when faced with a concrete problem is to analyze the phenomena involved in the concrete context.
-Couplings between materials, formulation, process, equipment, application are generally complex, highly sensitive (non-linear in more scientific language).
-An approximate analysis most often leads to inconclusive results and from which it is difficult to extract concrete actions.
+In our experience, the surest way to determine the most appropriate measurement approaches for a concrete problem is to carry out the analysis of the phenomena involved in the concrete context.
+The couplings between materials, formulation, process, equipment, application are generally complex and highly sensitive (non-linear in more scientific language).
+An approximate analysis most often leads to inconclusive results from which it is difficult to extract concrete actions.

 Our advice: challenge your future partner on his understanding of your problem.
 Many approaches in rheology - and elsewhere - fail because of a study plan designed based on an a priori and erroneous view of the relative importance of influencing factors.
 A quality service provider must also be a relevant interlocutor on these issues.